CrashGuardians/Road-Accident-Detection-Alert-Response/README.md

 ### Alert System: Triggers an alert sound upon detecting an accident to notify nearby individuals.

+### Front-End contains Start and Stop Detection feature and also an option to see the crash screenshots.

 ### Screenshot Capture: Captures a screenshot of the accident scene along with date and time for documentation.

 ### Emergency Response: Allows authorized personnel to initiate emergency medical services by calling an ambulance.

+### Automatically calls the emergency authority and also sents a messege with google map link for location.

 # Technologies Used